sudocode-ai/sudopod/.sudocode/loadbalancing/LOADBALANCING_IMPLEMENTATION_PLAN.md

 3. **Fixed Minimum Nodes**: A static `client_cluster_size` parameter defines the minimum number of worker nodes
 4. **Maximum Node Cap**: A `client_cluster_auto_scaling_max` parameter defines the maximum additional nodes
 5. **No Scale-In Mechanism**: No existing functionality to scale down nodes when utilization is low
+6. **Admin API**: Existing API endpoint to control node status, including setting nodes to 'draining' state
+7. **Node Drain Support**: ✅ Implemented drain flags in Node struct and updated node selection logic

 ## Implementation Approach

 We'll implement a solution where:
 - GCP autoscaler handles scaling out when utilization is high (already configured with "ONLY_SCALE_OUT" mode)
 - E2B orchestrator handles scaling in when utilization is low
-- Nomad handles draining nodes before they're removed
+- E2B admin API handles node draining
 - GCP instance group APIs are used to remove specific instances

-## Phase 1: Nomad-Triggered Node Removal
+## Phase 1: Node Draining and Removal

-### 1.1 Add Drain Mode Support to Node Struct
+### 1.1 Implement Node Drain Control

 **Implementation:**
-- Add `DrainMode` and `PendingDrain` boolean fields to the Node struct
-- Initialize these fields to `false` when creating new nodes
+Use E2B's existing admin API to control node draining:

+- Create a new `DrainNode` method in the orchestrator that:
-- Update the node selection logic to exclude nodes with these flags set
+  - Uses the admin API to set node status to 'draining'
+  - Updates the Node struct's drain flags
+  - Monitors the node's allocation status
+  - Returns when the node is fully drained or timeout is reached

 **Testing Approach:**
+- Create unit tests for the `DrainNode` method
+- Test the interaction with the admin API using mocks
-- Unit test the Node struct to verify drain flags are properly initialized and can be modified
+- Verify that the Node struct is updated correctly when drain status changes
-- Test the node selection logic to ensure nodes with drain flags set are excluded
-- Leverage the existing `getLeastBusyNode` function to verify the updated selection behavior
+- Test timeout handling and error conditions

-### 1.2 Implement Nomad Drain Detection
+### 1.2 Implement Instance Removal Process

 **Implementation:**
-Implement an event-driven system using Nomad's official event stream API to detect when nodes are drained:

-- Subscribe to Nomad's event stream API for node updates
-- Parse node update events to detect when drain mode is enabled
-- When a drain event is detected, update the corresponding Node struct and initiate the instance removal process

-**Testing Approach:**
-- Create integration tests that verify the system correctly detects when a node is drained through the Nomad UI
-- Test the event parsing logic with mock events to ensure drain status changes are properly detected
-- Verify that the Node struct is updated correctly when a drain event is detected

-### 1.3 Implement Instance Removal Process

-**Implementation:**
 Create a process that removes drained nodes from the GCP instance group:

 - Implement a handler that waits for in-progress workloads to complete (with timeout)
-- Verify the node is fully drained in Nomad by checking allocation status
+- Verify the node is fully drained by checking allocation status
 - Remove the instance from the GCP instance group using the deleteInstances API
 - Log the removal for auditing purposes

 **Testing Approach:**
 - Test the complete flow from node draining to instance removal
 - Verify that instances are properly removed from the instance group after draining
-- Use the Nomad UI's drain button for manual testing of the end-to-end flow
+- Use the admin API for manual testing of the end-to-end flow

 ## Phase 2: Automated Scaling Monitor